edgarwilliamnelson/SENG265A3/README.md

 3) Produce the output.

 	For each keyword, we query each of the hashtables that are maintaing the text that we set up in step 2.
-Having used a hashtable structure for each line allows us to check if a word appears in a line in constant time rather than having to scan the line again.
-If the hashtable returns that a word is present in that line, we print the word, the line, and the line number.
+Having used a hashtable structure for each line allows us to check if a keyword appears in a line in constant time rather than having to scan the line again.
+If the hashtable returns that the current keyword is present in that line, we print the keyword, the line, and the line number.
 Allowing a reader to see each keyword in the text, and the context of where it appears.

 This project was an enjoyable assignment that allowed a lot of freedom in terms of design decisions.
 It was a lot of fun to write a hashtable structure that I had often used a library implementation of, and see the efforts pay off via improvements in the programs runtime.